astralfields/dotfiles/README.md

 my entire home folder a git repo and taking care of include/exclude files... but I'm not a programmer, I literally only use git to sync this rice, and in the spirit of "don't fix what's not broken" I have no intention of changing it.)
-- I am using xfce4-power-manager because my chinaware abomination of a laptop uses some arcane technology which makes the screen brightness buttons very difficult to work with, but Xfce's power manager can do it somehow.
-I also use it on my desktop for energy saving.

 *Constructive* criticism concerning my rice is very welcome.